PaperTriangle/Sonic-3-AIR-Mods/README.md

 An option has been added to run this using the released zone order, however this does disable many features of the mod.

 **PLEASE NOTE:** The GitHub version of this mod comes with the related zone order code from **Useott's Original Zone Order** baked into the mod.

+## Underwater Hyper
+Adds an underwater palette for Hyper Sonic.

 ## Where's Robo
 Simple rawdata mod to replace the object layout of SSZ so the first Eggrobo badnik jetpacks in a little earlier to actually show up in the stage at the wider resolution of Sonic 3 AIR.